GOP candidate who embraced QAnon conspiracy theory wins Georgia runoff, CNN projects - KTVZ

 Marjorie Taylor Greene, a GOP candidate with a track record of incendiary rhetoric and ties to the baseless QAnon conspiracy theory, prevailed in a Georgia primary runoff, CNN projected Tuesday, a victory that puts her in a strong position to win a congressional seat in the fall representing a solidly Republican district.

-The victory will also put national Republicans in the difficult position of how to respond.
+The victory will also put national Republicans in the difficult position of how to respond to a conspiracy theory touting nominee who’s also made comments using Islamophobic and anti-Semitic tropes.

 Greene faced off against GOP opponent John Cowan in the runoff.
 The two candidates previously competed against one another in a June primary election where Greene won roughly 40% of the vote, while Cowan received only 21%.
 A runoff was triggered after none of the candidates received over 50% of the vote in the initial primary.